DataShades/ckanext-transmute/README.md

     },
     ...
 ```
+This will take a value for a `title` field from `title_translated` field.
+Because `title_translated` is an array with nested objects, we are using the `tsm_get_nested` transmutator to achieve the value from it.

 - `tsm_trim_string` - Trim string with max lenght.
 Example to trim `hello world` to `hello`:
 ```
 data = {"field_name": "hello world}